theotrama/http-server/README.md

 # Threads, sockets, and HTTP

-This week we dove into threads.
 Last week, I explored processes and built a mini shell, so threads were the natural next step.
 They let you introduce concurrency into your application without the heavy overhead of processes.
 Threads also make data sharing simpler: unlike processes, which have separate stacks, heaps, and variables and communicate only via IPC, threads share the same memory space within a process.
 Each thread belongs to a process, but there’s no hierarchy